hydr0nium/security_reference/README.md

 - ngrok | Tool for hosting a local port to the outside (still need to check to out)
 - Impacket | Network Toolkit in Python
 - PowerView | Tool for interacting with Active Directory

+## Tricks & Tips
+To see some useful tricks and tips see [tips.md](https://github.com/hydr0nium/ctf_reference/blob/main/tricks.md)